Your questions. Our answers.

 Does Potty Pause sing / play music?

 Nope!
-We thought (long and hard) about including music in the design of Potty Pause, but ultimately decided against it for a few reasons: 1. possible over-stimulation with lights AND music when they need to concentrate on going; 2. if the music was on a timer, it could add too much pressure for kiddo to finish before the music ends; and 3. (this was probably #1 in terms of why we chose not to add it, and we hope our fellow parents can appreciate it) if it was the same song or two on a continuous loop, we grown-ups would go bonkers considering just how many trips kiddos make to the potty (including those oh-so-awesome false alarms).
+We thought about including music in the design of Potty Pause, but our research led us to skip it for a few reasons: 1. possible over-stimulation with lights AND music when they need to concentrate on going; 2. if the music was on a timer, it could add too much pressure for kiddo to finish before the music ends and things "un-pause"; and 3. this is less research-driven and more parental-sanity-driven, but if it was the same song or two on a continuous loop, we grown-ups would go bonkers considering just how many trips kiddos make to the potty (including those oh-so-awesome false alarms).

 But we're always open to your thoughts!
-If you think music would be helpful to include in a future edition of Potty Pause, please let us know.
+If you've seen a study that suggests music would be helpful to include in a future edition of Potty Pause, please let us know.

 Does Potty Pause have a timer?